-In order to benefit in full the aid intensities, MAFWE is in preparation of a Government Decision adopting the List of Mountainous Areas in the country with reference to the areas as in the first subparagraph of Article 50(2) of Council Regulation (EC) No 1698/2005116.
+In order to benefit in full the aid intensities, MAFWE has prepared List of Mountainous Areas in the country with reference to the areas as in the first subparagraph of Article 50(2) of Council Regulation (EC) No 1698/2005.
+The adopted criterion for delineation of mountainous areas is elaborated in the subsection 1.2.2.2 Designation of Mountainous Areas and in the List of mountainous areas as included as Annex 19 to this Programme.

-- (b) For investments within the Priority axis 1, Investment in processing and marketing of agriculture products, the share of public funds is 50% of the eligible investments providing that the beneficiary private co-funding is also 50%.
-The share of the EU funds in the public funds is 75% and the contribution of the country is 25%. - (c) For investments within the Priority axis 3, for the measure "Diversification and development of rural economic activities" the public aid is 50% of the eligible investments providing that equal rate of 50% of the approved investment is co-funded by the beneficiary.
-Public funds comprise the share of the EU funds of 75% and the share of the National co-funding of the country of 25%. - (d) Implementation of the measure "Technical assistance" is financed with 100% of the eligible expenditures out of which 80% are covered by the EU funds following 20% contribution of the National funds of the country.
+- (b) For investments within the Priority axis 3, for the measure "Diversification and development of rural economic activities" the public aid is 50% of the eligible investments providing that equal rate of 50% of the approved investment is co-funded by the beneficiary.
+Public funds comprise the share of the EU funds of 75% and the share of the National co-funding of the country of 25%. - (c) Implementation of the measure "Technical assistance" is financed with 100% of the eligible expenditures out of which 80% are covered by the EU funds following 20% contribution of the National funds of the country.
 The ceiling of EU contribution will be raised up to 100% financing in the case where those activities are taken at the initiative of the Commission;